mrcbilou/Rocket_Elevators_API/README.md

 The main goal of this week ...

 **Here is the information you must enter in the sign in page to access the BackOffice :**
+-  the site is only available in an http connection for now
 -   user :  `admin@admin.com`
 -   password :  `admin123`